lasersam594/Micro-Measurement-Display-uMD0/README.md

 For more information, please see: https://repairfaq.org/sam/uMD0/uMD0.htm .

-Copyright (c) Samuel M. Goldwasser and Jan Beck, 1994-2024, all rights reserved
+Copyright (c) Samuel M. Goldwasser and Jan Beck, 1994-2024, all rights reserved.